Tommy Widdrington: Aldershot Town

 The following day to his resignation from King's Lynn Town, Widdrington was announced as the new manager of National League strugglers Aldershot Town.
 Aldershot ended the 2022–23 campaign in 18th-place, five points above the relegation zone, having remained unbeaten for the final six games.
+He recruited Swiss striker Lorent Tolaj, persuading him to play non-League football in England rather than return to Switzerland.

 On 3 November 2023, Widdrington signed new terms with Aldershot with the club in seventh place in the National League.
 The following day, his side won 7–4 at Swindon Town in the first round of the FA Cup, becoming the first non-League team to score seven goals past a Football League side in the competition.
 On 13 December 2023, Widdrington was named National League Manager of the Month for November having picked up three wins from four.
 Later that day, his side progressed to the FA Cup third round for the first time in eleven years, defeating League Two leaders Stockport County 1–0 away from home having drawn 2–2 at home in the previous fixture.
 They exited the competition with a 4–1 defeat at Championship side West Bromwich Albion with what he described as "a right good go".
 Aldershot ended the 2023–24 season with eighth place, two points outside the play-off places, having drawn to Dagenham & Redbridge on the final day.
 He was named as National League Manager of the Week on three occasions.

 Widdrington underwent a leave of absence from his managerial role at Aldershot Town after suffering two strokes in late November.
 He returned to the dugout on 21 January 2025.
 He led the club to wins over Wealdstone, Chertsey Town, Boreham Wood and Sittingbourne in the 2024–25 FA Trophy campaign to reach the 2025 FA Trophy final.
 On 11 May, Widdrington led Aldershot out for the club's first ever visit to Wembley Stadium, defeating Spennymoor Town 3–0 to win the FA Trophy.
 On 14 October 2025, Widdrington announced his resignation as first-team manager.

 Return to Eastbourne Borough

 On 16 October 2025, Widdrington re-joined Eastbourne Borough as manager on a long-term contract, after eight years away.
+There was an initial upturn in Eastbourne's form after Widdrington's appointment.
+However, after a poor run of results at the start of 2026, Widdrington was relieved from his duties on 18 February.